olipratt/hashdeps/README.md

 ## Configuration

-The following configuration can be set by users of this tool.
+The following configuration can be set by users of this utility.

-- Set the suffix used for files containing dependency hashes by setting the following variable after including this tool.
-The suffix must be unique to files created by this tool.
+- Set the suffix used for files containing dependency hashes by setting the following variable after including this utility.
+The suffix must be unique to files created by this utility.

     ```makefile
     HASH_FILE_SUFFIX := .dephash